 SEC.
-3.11 CONTRACT PERSONNEL
+3.12 CONTRACT PERSONNEL

-Any change of the project leadership team named in the proposal must be approved, in advance and in writing, by the project director.
+Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project manager.
+Any proposed staff changes must meet the minimum requirements laid out in the RFP.
 Changes that are not approved by the state may be grounds for the state to terminate the contract.